sys42/dockerfiles/static-get/README.md

 # sys42/static-get

-This image embeds [static-get](https://github.com/minos-org/minos-static) in a [Alpine Linux](http://alpinelinux.org/) Docker container.
+This image embeds [static-get](https://github.com/minos-org/minos-static) in an [Alpine Linux](http://alpinelinux.org/) Docker container.

 __static-get__ is an utility that lets you fetch statically linked linux binaries.